romhut/criterion/README.md

 Criterion will auto detect test environments if no .criterion.yml file is provided.
 This means you can setup CI with no changes to your code at all.
 For example, below we are testing a few libraries that have never even heard of Criterion, yet they still run.

+**Note!** We reccomend using Criterion only for private repositories and not open source.
+This is mainly due to security restrictions.

 ![Criterion](http://f.cl.ly/items/2k3M0b1c1H353C2w3q06/Screen%20Shot%202013-07-14%20at%2014.54.28.png)

 Please note: This only works for phpunit testing environments right now, but we will be adding more in the future.